What are the Different Types of Patents?

 Another unique aspect of plant patents is the in-depth botanical descriptions that are required in order to fully explain the organic chemical/substance sufficiently.
 Here is an example of the hops from the patent cover shown above:

-Lastly, you have to show an image of the leaves/foliage of the plant species you are seeking patent protection on.
+Lastly, you have to show an image of the leaves/foliage of the plant species on which you are seeking patent protection.
 For this plant, they used the following images:

 As opposed to design or utility patents, it is very routine to use actual photographs of the plant.